 - Cheating: Copying others' works, collaborating with others without authorization, using notes or other unauthorized source materials during exams, accessing and using others' computer files without authorization, and violating other specific regulations of the instructor.
-Specifically, discussing questions, providing answers to other students or any collaboration on online quizzes with classmates is considered cheating. - Plagiarism: Intentionally or unintentionally using someone else's words. works. thoughts. or expression of ideas without of the author, i.e., the student.
+Specifically, discussing questions, providing answers to other students or any collaboration on online quizzes with classmates is considered cheating. - Plagiarism: Intentionally or unintentionally using someone else's words, works, thoughts, or expression of ideas without giving proper credit.
+When a source is not cited, it is assumed that the words, works, thoughts, or ideas are the sole product of the author, i.e., the student.
 Plagiarism includes handing in as one's own work a paper on which a student has received extensive aid in substance and/or structure without acknowledging that help.